chriscerie/roact-spring/docs/Common/configs.md

 ```

 :::caution ONLY UPDATE IMPERATIVELY
-Due to the way easings handle interuptions, it is recommended to only update the spring values imperatively.
+Due to the way easings handle interruptions, it is recommended to only update the spring values imperatively.
 Setting the target value midway will cause the duration timer to reset.
 :::caution

 ## Advanced Configs